Jonny5-5/SwipeClean/README.md

-# swipe_clean
+# Swipe Clean

-A new Flutter project.
+A flutter app that lets users swipe left or right to delete their old or duplicate pictures